ldeso/blitz/PRIVACY_POLICY.md

 <!-- Copyright 2024 Léo de Souza -->
 <!-- SPDX-License-Identifier: Apache-2.0 -->

-This application does not collect or share personal data.
+This application does not collect or share any user data.